Happy Holidays!

 We are planning a nice breakfast and then later, dinner for two for Christmas day.
 I’ll probably spend some time working on my crafts and Brian will watch bowl games and we’ll play computer games.
 I’m glad he’s my best friend!

 So, to close, I want to wish all of you Happy Holidays!
-Merry or whatever!
+Merry Christmahanakwanzika or whatever!
 I don’t care who you are or what you believe, you are my friend and if your winter solstice holiday means peace, love, joy, then I wish that for you and yours!

 I have three camellias bordering our house.
 They bloom in the winter.
 Pretty, aren’t they?